-[Note there is no requirement to have a separate policy for the Prevent duty, but schools in higher risk areas might wish to do so]
+[Note there is no requirement to have a separate policy for the Prevent duty, but schools in higher risk areas might wish to do so.
+All schools do need to complete their own risk assessment.]

 As part of the Counter Terrorism and Security Act 2015, schools have a duty to 'prevent people being drawn into terrorism'.
 This has become known as the 'Prevent Duty'.